mindspore-ai/mindspore/model_zoo/official/nlp/tinybert/README.md

-    type_vocab_size                 size of token type vocab: N, default is 2 initializer_range               initialization value of TruncatedNormal: Q, default is 0.02 use_relative_positions          use relative positions or not: True | False, default is False input_mask_from_dataset         use the input mask loaded form dataset or not: True | False, default is True token_type_ids_from_dataset     use the token type ids loaded from dataset or not: True | False, default is True dtype                           data type of input: mstype.float16 | mstype.float32, default is mstype.float32 compute_type                    compute type in BertTransformer: mstype.float16 | mstype.float32, default is mstype.float16
+    type_vocab_size                 size of token type vocab: N, default is 2 initializer_range               initialization value of TruncatedNormal: Q, default is 0.02 use_relative_positions          use relative positions or not: True | False, default is False dtype                           data type of input: mstype.float16 | mstype.float32, default is mstype.float32 compute_type                    compute type in BertTransformer: mstype.float16 | mstype.float32, default is mstype.float16
 ```